lhmson/lhmson/README.md

 **Birthyear**: 2000

-**Current Position**: an IT Student in 3rd year of exploring the world of Software Engineering at [University of Information Technology](https://www.uit.edu.vn/), Vietnam National University (Ho Chi Minh City)
+**Current Position**: an IT Student in 3rd year of exploring the world of Software Engineering at [University of Information Technology](https://en.uit.edu.vn/), Vietnam National University (Ho Chi Minh City)

-**Hobbies**: English, reading, computer, human communication,…
+**Hobbies**: English, reading, computer games (MOBA like League of Legends), human communication, leading a team,...

+**Career Orientation**: a Software Developer, a professional Business Analyst heading for a Project Manager role

 **Motto**:  *`Start all from scratch, catch all from stars`*